DataDog/hiring-engineers/answers.md

   > *datadog-agent check* - display info about check and more

- I have used above commands that seems shortcut to see required details of datadog.
+ I have used above commands that seems shortcut to see required details of datadog services.

 There are 3 important config file
 1)datadog.yaml - /etc/datadog-agent/**datadog.yaml** - responsible for all the application, host, trace, tags and more.